The 10 Best Baby Gates For Stairs In 2020

 Baby gates are an essential part of child safety in your home, but their usefulness doesn’t end there.
-Many people also use baby gates to contain and protect pets, keep children away from unwanted areas when traveling or visiting family, or simply make child care easier by keeping babies in a specific area.
+Many people also use baby gates to contain and protect pets, keep children away from unwanted areas when traveling or visiting family, or simply make child care easier by keeping your little ones in a specific area.

 - 2 When Do You Need a Baby Gate?